AlVasquez88/AlVasquez88/README.md

 - 👋 Hi, I’m @AlVasquez88
 - 👀 I’m interested in coding, music, and technology.
-- 🌱 I’m currently learning Junit5, PHP, C#, and SQL.
+- 🌱 I’m currently learning PHP, and C#.
 - 💞️ I’m looking to collaborate on all things code.
 - 📫 How to reach me: DMs.
 - 😄 Pronouns: He/him